 Click here to view a list of all upcoming and previous Communion on the Rocks events.

-There are currently seven different versions of Communion on the Rocks: Heaven in the Ordinary, Rising Sun, Though We Are Many, Taking The Step, Burning Heart, Beautiful Day and Saving Me.
+There are currently eight different versions of Communion on the Rocks: Heaven in the Ordinary, Rising Sun, Though We Are Many, Taking The Step, Burning Heart, Beautiful Day, Saving Me and Across the Universe.
 The first two were written specifically for the Greenbelt Festivals in 2007 and 2008 respectively, but are not in any way specific to the festival, or even to a festival type event, and can be used unaltered in any church.

 Whilst the versions share stylistic similarities, and some common songs along the way, various forms of the liturgy are used to create similar but noticeably different atmospheres.